armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

             untilApproved: true
 trafficManagement:
     kubernetes:
-      - activeService: <your-app-service>
+      - activeService: <your-app-service> # the name of your app's Kubernetes service
 ```

    See the [Deployment File Reference]({{< ref "reference/deployment/config-file/strategies#bluegreen-fields" >}}) for an explanation of the fields under the <code>blueGreen</code> strategies block.

+The `redirectTrafficAfter` steps are conditions for exposing the new version of your app to the activeService.
+You can add multiple steps here and they're all executed in parallel.
+After all the steps complete successfully, CD-as-a-Service exposes the new version to the activeService.

+Set the conditions for shutting down the old version of your app under `shutDownOldVersionAfter`.
+These steps are also executed in parallel.
+After all the steps complete successfully, CD-as-a-Service deletes the old version.

-   The values for `activeService` and `previewService` must match the names of the Kubernetes Service objects you created to route traffic to the current and preview versions of your application.
+   The value for `activeService` must match the name of the Kubernetes Service object you created to route traffic to the current version of your application.
 See the [Deployment File Reference]({{< ref "reference/deployment/config-file/traffic-management" >}}) for an explanation of these fields.

 ## Redeploy your app